-The Student Excellence Center, located in Flinn Hall, Room 110, manages academic procedures
+The Student Excellence Collaborative, located in Flinn Hall, Room 110, manages academic

-and conflicts.
-Flinn Hall is located on the Historic Horseshoe, directly behind the
+procedures and conflicts.
+Flinn Hall is located on the Historic Horseshoe, directly

-War Memorial on the corner of Pendleton Street and Sumter Street.
-To contact this
+behind the War Memorial on the corner of Pendleton Street and Sumter Street.
+To contact

 If you need a form signed by the dean, it should be taken to Flinn Hall to be signed by Associate Dean Dr. Loren Knapp.